 Cadets are introduced to physical training and drill instruction, and each day a new law enforcement topic is introduced.
 To date, law enforcement related demonstrations have included New Jersey State Police Aviation Unit and Marine Unit, Passaic County Sheriff's Office K-9 Unit, Bomb Squad, Mounted unit, SERT, Atlantic Air One lands and cadets are given a tour of the helicopter, and cadets are taken on a tour of the Morris County Correctional Facility and Police & Fire Training Academy.
 Cadets were also introduced to collection of evidence at a crime scene, navigating an obstacle course while wearing DWI goggles, and the New Jersey Society for Prevention of Cruelty to Animals.

 Detective Joseph Kratzel is currently assigned as the Community Services Officer.
-If you have any questions regarding the Junior Police Academy, you can contact either our School Resource Officer, PO Chris Fabian, or Detective Joe Kratzel, at 973-697-1300.
+If you have any questions regarding the Junior Police Academy, you can contact either Detective Joe Kratzel, or our School Resource Officer, PO Chris Fabian, or at (973) 697-1300.